rykener/django-manifest-loader/docs/README.md

 ```shell script
 pip install -U sphinx
 ```

 ## Dependencies for installation
+In order to use .md with sphynx it requires Recommonmark.

 Recommonmark:
-In order to install recommonmark:
+In order to install recommonmark

 ```shell script
 pip install recommonmark